 Most Living Wills are one page documents containing direction that if death is imminent, the patient does not want to prolong his or her life with continuing life support.
 One amusing example of a Living Will that delineates when care providers should withdraw life support is as follows: "Being of marginally sound mind, I do not wish to be kept alive indefinitely by artificial means.
 If at least three days should pass and I should fail to request at least three of the following essentials for a quality life: wine, beer, chocolate, nachos, pizza, Starbuck's coffee or football; it shall be conclusively presumed that I am terminally ill.
 As such, I hereby instruct my attending physician to pull the plug, reel in the tubes, let the fat lady sing and call it a day!"

 The Living Will to be legal must be properly signed in front of two witnesses or a notary who attests to the signing in accordance with state law.
 The key is to not get overly concerned with the language, but rather to get a Living Will in place NOW to govern your health care directives.
-Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.
+Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation and go over your estate planning options.